-The most popular of the Lyanna Stark theories is that Ned’s sister is Jon Snow’s mom.
-And that either she was into Rhaegar Targaryen or he kidnapped her, but the end result is that she gave birth to Jon and Ned covered it up so that his buddy and liege, Robert Baratheon, who was obsessed with Lyanna, wouldn’t kill the child.
+After seven long seasons, it was confirmed that Ned’s sister is Jon Snow’s mom, who secretly married Rhaegar Targaryen.
+Ned covered it up so his buddy and liege, Robert Baratheon, who was obsessed with Lyanna, wouldn’t kill the child.
 Ned took Jon back to Winterfell to raise him as his bastard much to the hatred of his wife, Catelyn.